-The audit and control approach
+Consequences for the management and control system

 The need for a common audit and control approach

 From the audit and control point of view, the provisions on simplified cost options signify a departure from the principle of real costs.
 Flat rate financing or standard scales of unit costs and lump sums involve ex-ante approximations of costs based, for example, on averages and surveys of historical data or market prices.
 It is inherent in such fixed rates that they, by definition, overcompensate or ‘undercompensate’ the costs incurred for the supported operation.
 Those in charge of management verifications and auditors will have to focus more on outputs rather than on inputs and costs of projects.